What is a Copyright?

-Copyrights govern the work that has been created and not the medium itself.
-For example, if you've written a novel, the written text is eligible for copyright protection, not the paper.
-If you've designed a new Hawaiian shirt style, the palm trees and pineapples pattern are subject to copyright law, but not the fabric.
+It's also important to note that the law governs the work created but not the medium itself.
+For example, if you've written a novel, you can protect the text, not the paper.
+Or, if you've designed a new Hawaiian shirt style, you can copyright the palm trees and pineapple pattern.
+However, you cannot copyright the fabric.

 A Copyright Lawyer Can Help Protect These Works